NuclearTalent/NuclearOQS2020/index.md

 ### Course 8.
 Atomic Nuclei as Open Quantum Systems: Unifying Nuclear Structure and Reactions
 Institute for Nuclear Theory (INT) at the University of Washington, Seattle, WA, June 22 to July 10, 2020.

-**Due to the COVID-19 epidemic, the school has been cancelled.
+**Due to the COVID-19 pandemic, the school has been cancelled.
 We are hoping to reschedule it in the next couple of years.**

 ![Seattle](img_Seattle.jpg)